 Background

-I became infatuated with animatronics back in 2022, when a friend introduced me to "The Rock-afire Explosion", and animatronic band that he liked from the 1980s.
+I became infatuated with animatronics back in 2022, when a friend introduced me to "The Rock-afire Explosion", an animatronic band that he liked from the 1980s.

 One day, he decided to play videos about the band while we were painting.
 I thought to myself, "Why do those look familiar?" despite the very fact that I was not alive during the era of "Showbiz Pizza Place".